Faculty of Engineering Secondary School

 Exploring Technological Design (TDJ1O)

-The Exploring Technological Design course (TDJ1O) is a grade 9 open course designed for all high school students.
-Students in grade 8 may enroll in this reach-ahead course with written support from their principal.
+The Exploring Technological Design course (TDJ1O) is an open course designed for all high school students.
+Students in grade 8 may enroll in this reach-ahead course with approval from their parents and written support from their current principal.
 Students taking in this course will gain hands-on design skills right at the Faculty of Engineering.
 Students who successfully complete the course will gain a full credit toward their secondary school diploma.
 This course is offered twice this summer.

 This 4-week long exploratory course introduces students to concepts and skills related to technological design, which involves the development of solutions to various design challenges and the fabrication of prototypes of those solutions.
 Students will develop an awareness of related environmental and societal issues, and will begin to explore secondary and post-secondary pathways leading to careers in the field.

-The course curriculum focuses on the engineering design process which is taught through drafting, 3D modelling, and 3D printing.
+The course curriculum focuses on the engineering design process which is taught through 3D modelling, 3D printing, and the Arduino micro-controller.

 Introduction to Computer Studies (ICS2O)

-Introduction to Computer Studies (ICS2O) is a grade 10 open course designed for all high school students.
-Students in grade 8 may enroll in this reach-ahead course with written support from their principal.
+Introduction to Computer Studies (ICS2O) is an open course designed for all high school students.
+Students in grade 8 may enroll in this reach-ahead course with approval from their parents and written support from their current principal.
 Students taking in this course will gain hands-on computer experience and skills right at the Faculty of Engineering.
 Students who successfully complete the course will gain a full credit toward their secondary school diploma.

 This 4-week long program will provide students with a better understanding of computers, from hardware components to software applications and operating systems.
-Following the engineering design process, students will learn to write simple programs using an Arduino micro-controller.
+Following the engineering design process, students will learn to write simple programs using a Raspberry Pi.
 Through this course students will also explore the societal and environmental impact of computers.

 The course curriculum has a strong focus on the basics of computer hardware and software, as well as the basics of computer programming.